kbventures/next-i18next-blog-final/backup.md

 export default LanguageSelector;
 ```

-Your code manages language selection for the web application by utilizing local state management with `useState`, utilizing router information with `useRouter`, saving and retrieving language preferences with `localStorage`which is part of the browser API.
+This revised component manages language selection for the web application by utilizing local state management with `useState`, utilizing router information with `useRouter`, saving and retrieving language preferences with `localStorage`which is part of the browser API.

 There are severe limitations to this implementation.
 Local storage will be specific to every browser & device you use.
 If you restart the app and use it on the same browser and device it will remember the selected language but not on other browsers & devices.